21 Bali Must-Haves: What to Pack for Bali Rainy Season

 I know the urge to explore Bali is irresistible.
 However, don’t skip the after-sun lotion after the shower, even on cloudy days—it’s crucial for protecting your skin and helping it recover from the sun.

-If you have limited space, be sure to pack it in your suitcase or pick some up when you arrive.
+If you have limited space, be sure to pack it in your suitcase or pick some up upon arrival.

 Clothes & Shoes